marisakaupert/imageGrabber/README.md

-Tool to grab images in Maya.
+Tool to grab images in Maya and print path to images.

-Re-think tool for personal use.